jackcrosbie/hackathon-feb/README.md

 ​
 ### Color Scheme:
 << detail your color palette here >>
 We chose an orange and white colour palette.
-These colours are often used in similar pages, and would work well with our layout ideas.
+These colours are often used in similar pages, and work well with our layout ideas.
 ​
 ### Typography:
 << what font pairings did your team consider and pick?
 And why? >>
 We chose Helvetica due to it being the one used on the WorldNGO website.
 To make the two websites feel connected, we too chose to use it.
+It is also san serif, which is easier to read on screans than serif fonts.
 ​
 ### Imagery:
 << Detail imagery used to compliment your build & theme >>